 RAP is a high school program that allows students to begin earning hours toward their apprenticeship while earning high school credits toward their diploma.
-Students are indentured in the trade and placements are in an approved worksite with teacher supervision.
+Students are registered in the trade and placements are in an approved worksite with teacher supervision.
 Students begin RAP in grade 10 or 11 by attending weekly meetings.
 Once they have been accepted into the program in the late spring the following school year the student will spend one semester in the workplace and one in school completing their core subjects toward a high school diploma.

 How do I become a RAP student?